 Flying with a pet rat on a plane might not be as common as with other pets, but it is possible!
 Most of the airlines, unfortunately, will not allow pet rats in the cabin, but you can bring them as cargo or even use their live cargo shipping programs.

 All of this might sound very confusing right now but fret not.
-We’re gonna go through everything you need to know so you can be prepared to bring your rodent friends with you!
+We’re gonna go through everything you need to know so you can be prepared to bring your rodent friends with you on a plane!

-How can you travel with a pet rat on a plane?
-Usually, they’ll have to be shipped as cargo!
+In general, pet rats have to be shipped as cargo to travel on a plane!
 This can cost you an extra fee that goes from 90$ to 130$, depending on the airline.
-Extra documents, along with a sturdy, properly labeled carrier is a must, but always consider contacting the airline to know more.
+Extra documents, along with a sturdy, properly labeled carrier are a must, but always consider contacting the airline to know more.

 There are some extra tips I’d like to recommend when traveling with a pet rat on a plane.
 So be sure to continue reading!

 I’ll mention some airlines that allow pet rats and we’ll also go over what is and how live cargo shipping works!

 Airlines That Allow Rats

 You might need to move or even take a long vacation where you need to take your rodent friends with you.
 If you’re flying on a plane, the first thing you should do is check which airlines allow bringing pet rats.

 Most airlines will allow bringing pets in the cabin or as cargo, but not all of them will accept pet rats.
 In fact, it is pretty much impossible to bring your rodent friends with you on the plane as carry-on baggage.